 Wisconsin Badgers QB fumbles bowl-game trophy, smashing it on floor, videos show

-The team attempted to salvage the trophy by taping an actual jar of Duke's Real Mayonnaise to the base
+The team attempted to salvage the trophy by taping an actual bottle of Duke's Real Mayonnaise to the base

 Who could blame Wisconsin Badgers quarterback Graham Mertz for being a little excited Wednesday after his team defeated Wake Forest in the Duke's Mayo Bowl?